-Strangely, nobody is saying that about Christian Marclay’s art piece slash timepiece “The Clock” – even though it has a running time of 24 hours.
+Strangely, nobody is saying that about Christian Marclay’s art piece/timepiece “The Clock” – even though it has a running time of 24 hours.

 It is the rarest of rare occasions when an avant-garde piece of art (anything 24-hours long is by definition outré) is also incredibly entertaining.
-But more than that – it’s bizarrely compelling.
+But “The Clock” isn’t just fun, it’s bizarrely compelling.
 So much so that the main thing you hear from people as they emerge squinting from the makeshift theater in the Art of the Americas building at LACMA is: I couldn’t tear myself away.

 “The Clock” is a mashup of 100 years of movies and television – from around the world, famous and obscure, classic and eminently forgettable.
 In almost every scene, there’s a clock, or watch, or someone makes some reference to the time.
 The gimmick is, “The Clock” is actually as much a timepiece as an art piece – it’s a movie you can tell time to.
 So, when you’re watching a clip of “The Apartment” and Fred MacMurray says “it’s a quarter to seven,” it really is 6:45.

 I must say, I wish I hadn’t known that going in.
 I envy the people who discovered the conceit on their own.
 It must have been a wonderfully weird experience.

 Marclay thought about the piece for a year while he tried to figure out if it was possible.
 Once he finally decided to go ahead, it took two years and six assistants to finish the massive project – his minions combed the local video stores for clips and he then sewed them all together.
 They weren’t able to find representations of every one of the 1,440 minutes in a day, though now Marclay says he sees the time in movies everywhere (“The Clock II” perhaps?).